dayan9265/climate-change-awereness-pandemic/README.md

 Note that the `+` and `-` symbols indicate whether increased access in a particular area indicates a more or less restrictive lockdown, respectively.

-For the upcoming analyses, we will study the cases of 7 countries for which the language is mostly spoken only in the concerned country.
+For the upcoming analyses, we will study the cases of 7 european countries with distinct languages.
 This will allow us to link the wikipedia language trends to the country national events (1st case, lockdown, back to normalty).
 The selected countries are: France, Italy, Germany, Denmark, Netherlands, Sweden, and Norway.

-Though only observational, this is in agreement with the general public’s opinion of the strictness of different countries.
+Though only observational, this plot is in agreement with the general public’s opinion of the strictness of different countries.
 For exemple, nordic countries such as Norway and Denmark had less restrictive lockdown, while France and Spain had very strict lockdown (with ban on leaving the house for example).
-We also can see the trend in United Kingdom, where the ban was not really lifted as quickly as other countries.
+Also, we can see the delayed trend in United Kingdom, where the ban was not really lifted as quickly as in the other countries.

-Indeed, the mean number of pageviews on the article ‘Climate change’ (or the one corresponding in the countries’ language) had the following evolution.
-The average is taken within the time specified as ‘Lockdown’ and ‘Normalcy’ in the provided data for the ‘before’ point, and on the same number of days before Lockdown.
-The time period were adapted for each country.
+Now, we will look at the global evolution of the interest towards "climate change" before (`baseline`) and during the lockdown (`lockdown`).
+The mean number of pageviews for the selected countries is taken both for the time frame of the lockdown and the same time frame before the lockdown.
+The time period were adapted for each country, based on the duration of the lockdown in each country.

---> only talk about the normalized plot

-Taken together, we can hypothesize that the country’s level of lockdown restrictiveness could have some impact on the interest level shift, indeed France was in the most restrictive countries (according to the impact factor) and it has the biggest shift, whereas Nordic countries such as Norway and Danemark which had lower impact factor have a more stable evolution in the page consultation average.

-But once taking into account the overal change in Wikipedia views for each country, and comparing the number of views to the impact factor, the interpretation we can make differs.

 ![after_before_pageviews_climate.png](assets/img/after_before_pageviews_climate.png)